| Plan Availability | All plan types |

 Why are my numeric values not calculating correctly?

 For example, adding 1 + 1 produces 11 instead of 2.
 This error happens because one of the referenced values is a text value, not a number.
-The addition operator (+
+The addition operator (+) in SmartSuite:

 How to Fix: